Northampton captain Dylan Hartley cited for striking Rory Best

 The Saints skipper faces a disciplinary hearing in Dublin on Thursday, following the incident which occurred during the second half of the game.

-Northampton lost the match 25-6 at their Franklin's Gardens ground.
+at their Franklin's Gardens ground.

 The defeat leaves them third in Pool 4, with the return trip to Ulster's Ravenhill stadium to come on Saturday.